cdisc-org/cdisc-rules-engine/resources/schema/Operator.md

 # Check Operator

+NOTE: Complementary operators have access to the same paremeter arguments unless otherwise stated.

 ## Relational

 Basic value comparisons and presence checks for evaluating equality, inequality, ranges, and whether values exist or are empty.